dominicelse/equichain/README.md

 https://www.sagemath.org/

+I have successfully run `equichain' with Sage version 8.9.
+Any other versions may or may not work.

 You will have to compile it from source.
 (The binary packages available on SageMath don't let you install optional Sage packages, which you will need.
 Although there are also now Sage packages available in the Ubuntu repositories,